-Engineering managers should calculate the Total Cost of Ownership (TCO) of both solutions-in-house and SaaS.
-However, the TCO and the risks to your organization are directly related to the complexity of your solution.
-Therefore, you should start your POC by figuring out what your testing needs are now and in the future.
+The impact of these risks on your organization is directly related to the complexity of your solution.
+Start your POC figuring out what your testing needs are now and in the future.

 Planning your testing

 As we mentioned earlier, you should start with an open-source load testing tool to build your POC.
 Once your initial solution works well, you could then incorporate capabilities that go beyond basic load testing.